The significance of protecting Trees and how to identify Them

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I appeal to a TPO or preservation order?
+Can I contest to a TPO and/or preservation order?

 Can I take down a protected tree?